-The test is the same as the one used in exclusionary paragraph (ii) of the definition of "remuneration".
+The test is the same as the one used in paragraph (ii) of the exclusions to the definition of "remuneration" in paragraph 1.
 If the services are rendered mainly at the premises of the client and the client supervises or controls the activities of the person rendering the service or the activities of the company, close corporation or trust, then the test is positive.